 Causes of bladder cancer

 When diagnosed with bladder cancer it may be frustrating not to be able to isolate a cause for your condition.
-Your GP and the staff here at LUA will be able to discuss these worries and feelings further with you which you may find helpful.
+Your GP and our expert consultants will be able to discuss these worries and feelings further with you which you may find helpful.

 Most bladder cancers are superficial and therefore only affect the lining of the bladder wall.
 However, if not diagnosed, or left untreated, they can grow and spread deeper into the muscle layer of the bladder wall.